lakejs/lake-docs/reference/nodes.md

 ### removeClass()

-Removes the given class from every node.
+Removes the given class from every element.

 * Parameters: